Who We Are

 Kevin Miller

-Kevin Miller is the senior advisor for business models within the Joint Office of Energy and Transportation.
+Kevin Miller is the senior advisor for policy and strategy within the Joint Office of Energy and Transportation.
 Kevin leads efforts to develop policies and programs to unleash significant and sustainable private investment in zero-emission vehicles and infrastructure and serves as subject matter expert for clean transportation business models.
 Previously, Kevin served as senior director of public policy for ChargePoint, a leading provider of EV charging solutions, and acting chief financial officer for the Massachusetts Executive Office of Energy and Environmental Affairs.

 Lissa Myers